BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 ## Handling students progress 📈

-When looking at 1 student in Jarvis you can go to the progress tab to see the universe like that students see it.
+When looking at a single student in Jarvis, you can go to the progress tab to see the universe reflecting the student's progress.
+This is also how the students sees it when they open Jarvis.

 ![student progress example](/img/staff/coaches/exercises/student-progress.png)